Effects of a probiotic intervention on cognitive symptoms and gut-brain biomarkers in multiple sclerosis (MS); a pilot study.

 (6) Uncorrected visual difficulties such that the participant is unable to read and undertake tasks

-(8) Currently taking or have taken regular probiotic supplements within the previous 3 months and unwilling to undertake an 8-week washout
+(8) Currently taking or have taken regular probiotic supplements within the previous 3 months.

 (9) Active infection treated by antibiotic therapy at the time of screening